natsan91/Earthquake_Locator/ReadMe.md

 At the end of the iteration, which is achieved when the hypocenter changes are less than a prescribed tolerance, uncertainty information in the solution is displayed in the form of an error ellipse.
-Output of a converged solution with an error ellipse is that is computed assuming that the input data have a standard error of 0.8s in each observation.
+Output of a converged solution, with an error ellipse that is computed assuming that the input data have a standard error of 0.8s in each observation, is shown below.
 The t value is seconds relative to a reference time used by all of the stations.

 ![Final answer](https://github.com/natsan91/Earthquake_Locator/blob/master/Example_zoomed.png "Final answer with error ellipse")